 Doctored bank PDFs

-A method generally used by amateur document fraudsters to exaggerate their income - and therefore their ability to afford rent - but also by professionals to create a ‘legitimate’ income source, is by editing bank statements.
+A method generally used by amateur document fraudsters to exaggerate their income - and therefore their ability to afford financial products - but also by professionals to create a ‘legitimate’ income source, is by editing bank statements.

 Homeppl has the functionality to detect the modification date of a PDF and we can cross reference that with the original creation date.

 When the dates are different, this tells us the document has been tampered with.
-Some tenant fraudsters employ sophisticated methods to tamper with documents, so leveraging technology is key in spotting dodgy statements.
+Some document fraudsters employ sophisticated methods to tamper with documents, so leveraging technology is key in spotting dodgy statements.

 Bogus references from work or previous landlords

-A key part of the tenant qualification process is obtaining references from employers and previous landlords.
+A key part of the risk qualification process is obtaining references from employers or previous landlords.

 To bypass these checks, fraudsters are not only creating fake references, but entirely fake businesses too.
 They are purchasing domain names, creating a business website with corresponding email addresses, and then providing these as references.
 This allows the fraudster to have complete visibility over the referencing process as they are receiving emails as part of the process, ultimately meaning they can fulfil their own reference.